U.S. identifies suspect who allegedly leaked secret Pentagon documents as Jack Teixeira

 The officials confirmed the suspect is a man named Jack Teixeira.
 The New York Times, which first revealed his name Thursday, reported that he is a 21-year-old member of the 102nd Intelligence Wing of the Massachusetts Air National Guard.

-The report in The New York Times came hours after a story in The Washington Post detailed a small online community on the platform Discord where the documents appeared to have first been shared by the group's leader.
-Earlier reporting by Bellingcat traced the documents' supposed path from that server, known as Thug Shakers Central, to a larger Discord community.
-They began appearing on 4chan, Twitter and Russian Telegram channels last week, when they first came to the attention of U.S. officials.
+The report in The New York Times came hours after a story in The Washington Post detailed a small online community on the platform Discord where the documents appeared to have first been shared by the group's leader over the course of several months.
+Earlier reporting by Bellingcat traced the documents' supposed path from that server, known as Thug Shakers Central, to a larger Discord community, where they appeared in early March.
+They then migrated to 4chan, Twitter and Russian Telegram channels just last week, when they first came to the attention of U.S. officials.

 The Post said the person who first shared the documents was known to fellow members as "OG" and worked on a military base.
-Other members of the group told the Post that OG was not motivated by politics or ideology, and did not expect the documents to be shared outside the Discord community.
+Other members of the group told the Post that OG was not motivated by politics or ideology, and did not intend for the documents to be shared outside the Discord community, which was said to include about two dozen users.

 President Biden said during his visit to Dublin on Thursday that investigators were close to identifying a suspect.